marko-knoebl/slides/sections/react-advanced/06-effect-hook-en.md

 ## Effect hook

-can be used to perform actions when a component was mounted for the first time or whent its props / state have changed
+can be used to perform actions when a component was mounted for the first time or when its props / state have changed

 ```js
 useEffect(